-As fires threaten some of Earth’s most valuable high-carbon ecosystems, real-time tracking information on active fires is more critical than ever.
+As fires threaten some of Earth’s most biodiverse and valuable high-carbon ecosystems, near real-time tracking information on active fires is more critical than ever.

-Firecast, a fire monitoring and alert system for the tropics, uses Earth observation satellite data to track ecosystem disturbances such as fires and protected area encroachment — delivering this time-sensitive information to decision-makers in near-real time.
+Firecast, a fire monitoring and alert system for the tropics, used Earth observation satellite data to track ecosystem disturbances such as fires — delivering this time-sensitive information to decision-makers in near-real time, and in their preferred language.

-For urgent threats, such as active fires, the tool serves as an alarm for forest managers, communities and governments, enabling swift action.
-Over time, Firecast’s dashboard enables users to analyze trends and patterns in an area of interest to see where conservation efforts are needed most and measuring how successful those efforts are.
+For urgent threats, such as active fires, the tool served as a customized alarm for park rangers, forest managers, communities and governments, enabling swift action.
+Over time, Firecast’s dashboard enabled users to analyze trends and patterns in an area of interest to see where conservation efforts were needed most and measured the success of those efforts.

 Firecast Success Stories